lreyn/reslate/source/_includes/information.md

 ## Units

-Server level caching is done on requests that are similar, therefor it's important to specify the units of a request in order to make it as atomic as possible.
+Server level caching is done on requests that are similar, therefore it's important to specify the units of a request in order to make it as atomic as possible.
 By default the API uses the following units unless otherwise stated:

 Metric | Unit
 ---- | ----